Skip to main content

 stk create infra

-The stk create infra command creates one or more Infrastructure resources from Plugins of type infra in a Stack.
+The stk create infra command creates one or more Infrastructure resources from infra type Plugins in a Stack.

-The -o, --target option allows you to define a different folder name to create the Infrastructure content.
+The -o, --target option lets you define a different folder name to create the Infrastructure content.
 If the folder does not exist, it will be created.

-If you do not use the -o or --target option, the Infrastructure content folder name will be the same as the one you gave when creating your Infrastructure.
+If you do not use the -o or --target option, the folder name for the Infrastructure content will be the same as the name you gave when creating your Infrastructure.

 Usage